-- Difficult to scale up the production due to lack of market scope.
+- Difficult to scale up the production due to a lack of market scope.

-Value-based pricing is a type of pricing strategy to be used when targeting a Niche market.
-The product has to be customer-oriented and customizable according to the needs of the customer.
-No doubt the quality of the product and service associated with the product should be of high quality but the price of the product will also be very high.
+Value-based pricing is a pricing strategy to target a niche market.
+The product has to be customer-oriented and customizable according to the customer’s needs.
+Undoubtedly, the quality of the product and service associated with the product should be of high quality, but the product’s price will also be very high.
 There will be a better understanding between customer and manufacturer.
-The profits for the manufacturer is also very high but it is not easy to scale up the production as the target will be niche.
+The profits for the manufacturer are also very high, but it is not easy to scale up the production as the target will be niche.

-This has been a guide to Value-Based Pricing and its definition.
-Here we discuss how does value-based pricing work along with examples, types, steps, advantages and disadvantages.
-You can learn more about from the following articles –
+This article is a guide to Value-Based Pricing.
+We discuss the value-based pricing definition, types, calculations, advantages, disadvantages, and examples.
+Also, you can learn more about it from the following articles: –